stateful/docs.runme.dev/docs/configuration.md

 A cell's execution terminal is auto-hidden unless it fails.
 This default behavior can be overwritten if keeping the terminal open is in the interest of the Runme notebook reader.
 Just untick `closeTerminalOnSuccess` (`false`).

-## Human-friendly output: JSON, text, images, etc
+## Human-friendly output

-Not all cells’ output is plain text.
+JSON, text, images, etc. Not all cells’ output is plain text.
 Using the `mimeType` specifier it is possible to specify the expected output's type.
 Notebooks have a variety of renderers that will display them human friendly.
 The MIME type defaults to *text/plain*.

 ![Human-centric output](../static/img/human-centric-output.png)